akhurs18/Transmission-Control-Protocol-Chatroom/README.md

 host: Interface the server listens at.
 Can be a hostname, or an IP address.
--p PORT: TCP port the server listens at (default 1060) For example:
+-p PORT: TCP port the server listens at (default 1060)

-$ python3 client.py localhost
-Trying to connect to localhost:1060...
-Successfully connected to localhost:1060

-Your name:
-$ python3 client.py 127.0.0.1
-Trying to connect to 127.0.0.1:1060...
-Successfully connected to 127.0.0.1:1060

 Your name:
 Run multiple clients to chat in real-time!